bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 Step 4 [API]: Network 1 gets approval/token that is authorized to ‘speak’ on behalf of Network 1’s ASN.

-Step 5 [API]: Network 1 checks PeeringDB for common places where Network 1 and Network 2 are (API: GET /locations)
+Step 5 [API]: Network 1 checks PeeringDB for common places between Network 1 and Network 2.
+API: GET /locations

 Step 6 [API]: Network 1 request peering with Network 2